Digital Documentation Notes - Class 10 IT 402 NOTES

 Changing The Number Of Levels

-By default, the Writer evaluates 10 levels of headings when it builds the table of contents.
-To change the number of levels evaluated, enter the desired number in the Evaluate up to the level spin box.
+By default, Writer evaluates 10 levels of headings when it builds the table of contents.
+To change the number of levels evaluated, enter the desired number in the Evaluate up to level spin box.

 Assigning Custom Styles

-The writer automatically assigns to the table of contents all paragraphs formatted with the default heading styles (Heading 1, Heading 2, and so on).
+Writer automatically assigns to the table of contents all paragraphs formatted with the default heading styles (Heading 1, Heading 2, and so on).
+To assign paragraphs formatted with custom styles, follow these steps:

-• In the Not applied column, click the style that you want to assign to the table of contents.
+In the Not applied column, click the style that you want to assign to the table of contents.

-• Use the >> button to move the selected style to the desired outline level.
-For example, if you want paragraphs formatted with the selected style to appear as top-level entries in the table of contents, click the >> button once to move the style into the 1 column.
+Use the >> button to move the selected style to the desired outline level.
+For example, if you want paragraphs formatted with the selected style to appear as top level entries in the table of contents, click the >> button once to move the style into the 1 column.
 To move the style in the opposite direction, use the << button.

-• Click OK to save your changes and return to the Index/Table tab.
+Click OK to save your changes and return to the Index/Table tab.
 Or, click Cancel to return without saving your changes.

 Using The Entries Tab